LukasMeine/project-seed/README.md

 ![the-seed-project](https://user-images.githubusercontent.com/20716798/52921746-0c881080-32f9-11e9-87cf-676ec2220f29.jpg)

-> Seed - Basically the developer's heaven.
-A node and mongo Rest API project template.
-A seed, which can grow into something way bigger.
+<h4 align="center">A node and mongo Rest API project template.
+A seed, which can grow into something way bigger.</h4>

 ## About the configurations